 Kam Lam Street is flanked by old rainbow-coloured buildings.

-Some of the oldest tong lau can be found along Shanghai Street and Argyle Street.
+Some of the oldest tong lau in the territory can be found along Shanghai Street and Argyle Street.

 Recommended hotels located nearby